By: Whova Team | Last Updated: June 24, 2026

 Most conference apps require a developer or a long onboarding process.
 Guidebook’s drag-and-drop interface is built on the premise that if you can put together a slide deck, you can build a custom event app.
 The more interesting differentiator is on the networking side: attendees select interests from an organizer-defined list, and AI-powered matchmaking connects them with relevant people for private chats or 1:1 meetings.

-Best for: Conferences, associations, universities, and enterprise teams who need a fast setup without technical resources.
+Conferences, associations, universities, and enterprise teams who need a fast setup without technical resources.

 Features: